cltk/cltk/README.md

 The [CLTK organization curates corpora](https://github.com/cltk) which can download directly or, better, [imported by the toolkit](http://docs.cltk.org/en/latest/importing_corpora.html).

-## Contribute
+## Contributing

 See the [Quickstart for contributors](https://github.com/cltk/cltk/wiki/Quickstart-for-contributors) for an overview of the process.
 If you're looking to start with a small contribution, see the [Issue tracker for "easy" jobs](https://github.com/cltk/cltk/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy) needing to be done.
 Bigger projects may be found at [Project ideas](https://github.com/cltk/cltk/wiki/Project-ideas) page.
+Of course, new ideas are always welcome.

 ## Citation